joachimdekker/master-thesis/docs/thesis/chapters/compiling-excel/main.typ

 + A computed table column MUST only use references from the same row.
 All cells in the computed column MUST be the same formula, excluding the differences for row references.
 It should have the same 'shape'.
 + A table MAY have a footer.
 If the table has a footer, it MUST be the last row of the table.
 If the first column is a data column, the first cell of the footer MAY be a string value cell (for the "TOTAL" text or similar).
 The operations in the cells MUST be aggregation operations, excluding the first cell.

 The area in @sps:monthly-expenses is a table.
 The table has a header, which is in the first row (since the table does not have a title) and all of them are strings.
 When the algorithm has detected title, headers and footers, it checks the suspected columns of the rows in-between the header and footer.
-In the case of the @sps:monthly-expenses, there are four data columns, since they all have the same type of cells.
+In the case of @sps:monthly-expenses, there are four data columns, since they all have the same type of cells.
 Notice that in the _Projected_ and _Actual_ columns, there are two empty cells.
 Even with those empty cells, we still recognize the columns as data columns.

 #figure(
   spreadsheet(